 This vineyard is located in prime Cabernet Sauvignon country (Oakville Appellation) and is entirely planted to this variety.
 In 2003 with the help of their founding winemaker Craig Becker, who made all wines until tragically passing away far too young in 2024, the vineyard began to be micro-managed.
 The farming techniques were updated in 2003 and 2004 to reduce vine size, crop load and introduce specific beneficial cover crops with minimal irrigation.
 All of these practices help produce lush, full-bodied wines.
 2005 which was their first full year of farming under Craig’s direction.

 Craig was raised in Long Beach, came north to attend Santa Rosa Junior College and then transferred to the University of California at Davis to study plant physiology and soil science.
 His first winery job in the Napa Valley was working for Robert Mondavi followed by time at Spring Mountain Vineyards.
-Today Craig operates his own wine consulting company and currently consults for several boutique Napa wineries (including being a founding member of Somerston Vineyards) – his specialty is working with small single vineyards that he has full control over.
+Later Craig operated his own wine consulting company and consulted for several boutique Napa wineries, including being a founding member of Somerston Vineyards.
+His specialty was working with small single vineyards that he had full control over.
 One of the most important aspects of wine making is vineyard management – and if the site is exceptional (as in the case of the Brix Vineyard) then great wine comes from well cared for vines.

 The 2015 Kelleher Three Sister’s Russian River, Don Miguel Vineyard Chardonnay is a tribute to Valerie and her sisters.
 This wine sees no malolactic fermentation.
 Like the Sauvignon Blanc it also undergoes battonage during its aging.
-It is noticeable yellow in the glass with a diversity of aromas including pineapple, pear, apricot, mandarin and dried straw.
+It is medium straw color in the glass with a diversity of aromas including pineapple, pear, apricot, mandarin and dried straw.
 Well concentrated on the palate but fairly supple in its texture, this wine drinks very well by itself.

-In contrast, only two years later was the 2013 vintage.
-Warm weather with plenty of fruit, this was a vintage that tended to be opulent, fruit forward wines that showcased concentration, depth and tannic structure.
+The 2013 growing season featured warm conditions with an ample sized crop; this was a vintage that tended to produce wines of opulence, fruit forward characteristics, and plenty of concentration, depth and tannic structure.
 But like 2011 this vintage also needed time in the bottle but for very different reasons.

 The 2013 Kelleher Family Vineyard Estate Cabernet Sauvignon is dark crimson color in the glass; the wine immediately reveals bright, ripe and opulent fruit aromatics including blackberry and boysenberry.
 Juicy and well layered on the palate there is a noticeable density with flavors of blackberry and black berry along with notes of chocolate.
-This wine is about the fruit and power – a long finish anchored by broadly structured tannins.
+This wine is about both fruit and power; a long finish is anchored by broadly structured tannins.

 —

 Brix Restaurant provides a number of private dining options as well as garden space for outdoor weddings overlooking the vineyard.
 This is a special part of Napa that one cannot see driving by on Highway 29.
-Two gardeners oversee the culinary gardens – a diversity of produce is grown – directly used by the restaurant.
+Two gardeners oversee the culinary gardens; a diversity of produce is grown and is directly used by the restaurant.

-With a current production of under 1000 cases, the wine is limited but you can find it on the wine list at their own restaurant of course as well as select restaurants in the San Francisco Bay Area.
-And for those visiting the Napa Valley who want to taste the Kelleher Wines – a tasting is hosted outdoors, weather permitting among their gorgeous gardens behind the restaurant overlooking the vineyard.
+With a current annual production of under 1,000 cases, the wine is limited but you can find it on the wine list at their own restaurant of course as well as select restaurants in the San Francisco Bay Area.
+And for those visiting the Napa Valley who want to taste the Kelleher Wines – tastings are hosted outdoors, weather permitting among their gorgeous gardens behind the restaurant overlooking the vineyard.
 Guests are encouraged to visit the edges of the vineyard; there are plenty of quintessential Napa photographs just waiting to be captured.
 And even the wine train passes by several times a day.

-For more information or to join one of three membership offerings, visit: www.kelleherwines.com and www.brix.com
+For more information, to purchase wine, to schedule a tasting or to join one of three membership offerings, visit: www.kelleherwines.com and www.brix.com

 We have a very dear friend whose name is Thomas Kelleher and was wondering if he would be related.
 He is getting up in years and I am sure he would like to know any information about any relatives that may be living.